Time-resolved lateral spin-caloric transport of optically generated spin packets in n-GaAs: Introduction

-Spin transport is a fundamental process of spintronic devices as spin injection, manipulation and detection usually take place in different parts of a device \cite{1990Datta-APL56,2003Schliemann-PRL90,2004Kato-PRL93,2004Kato_Nature427,2005Kato-APL87,2005Crooker-PRL94,2007Huang-APL91,2010Wunderlich-Science330,PhysRevLett.109.146603}.
-In n-GaAs, electric field-driven spin transport was observed over distances $\geq 100~\upmu$m at 5~K \cite{1999Kikkawa-Nature397,2005Crooker-PRL94,2006Furis-APL89}, while recently even room-temperature spin transport over $37~\upmu$m was reported in a GaAs quantum well \cite{2014Yokota-APL104}.
-With the discovery of the spin Seebeck effect (SSE) \cite{2008Uchida-Nature455}, a new possibility of creating spin currents by temperature gradients was demonstrated, initiating the field of spin caloritronics \cite{2012Bauer-NMat11,2014Boona-EES7}.
-The SSE is intensively studied in magnetic metals, semiconductors and insulators \cite{2008Uchida-Nature455,2010Jaworski-NMat9,2010Uchida-NMat9} where a phonon-mediated, out-of-equilibrium magnon distribution relaxes via a spin pumping effect into an attached paramagnetic metal that converts the resulting spin current into a detectable voltage by the inverse spin Hall effect (ISHE) \cite{PhysRevB.81.214418,2012Uchida-JAP111}.
-A giant SSE in the non-magnetic semiconductor InSb was explained by the same processes, except that here the phonon-mediated out-of-equilibrium magnetization is carried by a magnetic field-induced spin polarization of conduction band (CB) electrons \cite{2012Jaworski_Nature487}.
-Exploring the SSE in magnetic layers via the ISHE was found to be influenced by the temperature profile in the underlying substrates and to be easily masked by other thermo-spin effects \cite{2012Avery-PRL109,2011Huang-PRL107}.
-While the magnon-driven SSE has been identified unambiguously in longitudinal geometry \cite{2010Uchida-APL97} where the temperature gradient points out-of-plane, i.e. perpendicular to the ferromagnetic layer, it is still under discussion for experiments in lateral geometry with an in-plane temperature gradient.
+Transport of spins is a crucial functional process of spintronic devices as spin injection, manipulation and detection usually take place in different parts of a device\cite{1990Datta-APL56,2004Kato-PRL93,2004Kato_Nature427,2005Kato-APL87,2005Crooker-PRL94,2007Huang-APL91,2010Wunderlich-Science330,2012_Kuhlen,2014Stepanov-APL104,Droegeler2014}.
+In semiconductor spintronics, the spin transport parameters (diffusivity, velocity and dephasing time) determine the length and time scale for manipulation and propagation of the non-equilibrium spin distribution after spin injection or optical excitation with excess energy above the band gap.
+Most important is that the spin diffusion length exceeds the device dimensions.
+With the discovery of the spin Seebeck effect (SSE) \cite{2008Uchida-Nature455}, a new scheme of triggering spin transport by temperature gradients was demonstrated, initiating the field of spin caloritronics\cite{2012Bauer-NMat11,2014Boona-EES7}.
+The spin Seebeck physics is intensively studied in magnetic metals, semiconductors and insulators\cite{2008Uchida-Nature455,2010Jaworski-NMat9,2010Uchida-NMat9}.
+The SSE can be probed in a transverse configuration where a thermal gradient is applied to a ferromagnetic material which excites the spins out of thermal equilibrium.
+This results in thermal spin diffusion into an adjacent normal metal perpendicular (transverse) to the direction of heat flow where it is detected\cite{Bona2014}.
+A thermal spin flow can also be generated across a tunneling barrier between magnetic and non-magnetic electrodes of different temperatures which results in Seebeck spin tunneling\cite{Breton2011Jun}.
+In this configuration, the spin flow direction is parallel (longitudinal) to the heat flow direction.
+A giant SSE in the non-magnetic semiconductor InSb was explained by the same processes, except that here the phonon-mediated out-of-equilibrium magnetization is carried by a magnetic field-induced spin polarization of conduction band (CB) electrons\cite{2012Jaworski_Nature487}.
+More recently, magnetic insulators have been used to measure the spin Peltier effect \cite{PhysRevLett.113.027601} and the spin Nernst effect \cite{NatMat16.977} in Pt/yttrium-iron-garnet heterostructures.
+Although other spin-caloritronic effects are also predicted for non-magnetic semiconductors\cite{2010Liu-SSC150,2010Ma-SSC150,2010Wang-SSC150}, experimental work on these materials is still lacking.